splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/1-concepts/1-1-constructor.md

 struct stock
 {
+    // The fields are created in the struct, so they are directly accessible
+    // within the struct itself.
     string id;
     int value;

+    /**
+     * The constructor initialises the stock with
+     * the supplied id and value.
+     *
+     * @param id_init the id to initialise the stock with
-    stock(string id_init, int value_init)
+     * @param value_init the value to initialise the stock with */ stock(string id_init, int value_init)
     {
-        id = id_init;
+        // We are inside the struct - so we can access id and value id = id_init;
         value = value_init;
     }

+    /**
+     * Adjust the value by the indicated amount.
+     *
-    void adjust_value(int diff)
+     * @param diff the amount to change the value by */ void adjust_value(int diff)
     {
+        // We can update the value of the struct
-        value += diff;
+        // methods are always run on the stock itself... value += diff;
     }